mthl/guix-artwork/website/drafts/home.md

 “dot files”—configuration files in our home directory, from `~/.bashrc` and `~/.ssh/config` to `~/.emacs` and everything under `~/.config`.
-These files are precious and many store them under version control, to keep track of changes made to your configuration.
-That’s a good idea, but is that all it takes to describe your home environment?
+These files are precious and many store them under version control, to keep track of changes made to their configuration.
+That’s a good idea, but is that all it takes to describe the home environment?
 To roll back to a previous version?

 Of course not.
 Dot files don’t exist in a vacuum; at the very least,